yabar-dev/yabar/README.md

         align: "right";

+* Justify: By default yabars centers the text inside the block size.
+However, you can optionally justify the text to the left or the right.

+		justify: "left";

 * Type: The block type can be *periodic* where the command/script is executed within a fixed interval of time, *persistent* where the command/script runs in a persistent way like `xtitle` or *once* where the command/script is executed only once where the intended info should not change like in `whoami`.
 Examples: